 - Equestria Chronicles: Iron Hoof gets this a lot.

 - Used in an unfunny way (unless you've got a sick sense of humor) in The Crow when Top Dollar and Myca inadvertently kill a woman during a threesome.
 Hardly nonplussed, Myca decides to keep the woman's eyes as a souvenir.

 - In Batman Begins, the Batman scares the crap out of Dr. Jonathan Crane a.k.a. the Scarecrow (thanks to Crane's fear gas), reducing poor Scarecrow to a screwed little man who is able to do nothing but repeat his own office hours over and over again.
 Batman knows how to break bad guys very well.

 - There is one episode of Monk in which Sharona's kid Benji and his friend dump a puzzle on the floor for Monk to sort, which ends up leading the detective to a Eureka Moment, holding up two pieces and staring at them.
 One of the kids comments, "Uh oh.
 I think we broke him."

-- A deeply unfunny usage of this occurs in an episode of Buffy the Vampire Slayer, when Buffy confronts a girl being abused by her boyfriend and forces her to look at her bruises in the mirror:
+- A deeply unfunny usage of this occurs in the "Beauty and the Beasts" episode of Buffy the Vampire Slayer, when Buffy confronts a girl being abused by her boyfriend and forces her to look at her bruises in the mirror: